 As mentioned above, switching from a 30-year mortgage to a 15-year mortgage can help you own your home faster and save you a ton of money.
 But what if you want to own your home free and clear in even less time?
 In this case, you need to choose a lender who can customize your loan to meet your goals.

-At American Financing, you can select any term ten years or over.
-So, if you'd rather pay off your mortgage in 12 years, you can do that.
+American Financing can refinance a loan to any term 10+ years.
 You'll find working with our salary-based mortgage consultants that a personalized loan is the only way to go.

 Most borrowers won't be ready for a 15-year home loan.
 You can still shorten your term with a custom refinance from American Financing.
 Our ‘Your Term, Your Mortgage' provides a solution for those who don't want to restart the clock with a refinance 30-year mortgage.